 When probate is required, the will can usually pass through informal probate.
 Unlike formal probate, the informal option doesn’t require court appearances.

-To begin the process, the executor named in the will must complete an Application for Informal Probate and Appointment of a Personal Representative and Acceptance of Appointment.
-Both documents and a copy of the will must be filed with the decedent’s county court and directed to the court registrar.
+The process begins when an interested party, in most cases, the executor named in the will, must complete an Application for Informal Probate and Appointment of a Personal Representative and Acceptance of Appointment.
+Both documents and a copy of the will must be filed in the county court where the decedent last resided.

 Notice of Informal Probate